-Attachment 6 Feasibility Study Agreement
+Feasibility Study Agreement

-("Transmission Provider").
-Interconnection Customer and Transmission Provider each may be referred to as a "Party," or collectively as the "Parties."

-WHEREAS, Interconnection Customer is proposing to develop a Small Generating Facility or generating capacity addition to an existing Small Generating Facility consistent with the Interconnection Request completed by Interconnection Customer on ; and

-WHEREAS, Interconnection Customer desires to interconnect the Small Generating Facility with the Transmission Provider's Transmission System; and

-WHEREAS, Interconnection Customer has requested the Transmission Provider to perform a feasibility study to assess the feasibility of interconnecting the proposed Small Generating Facility with the Transmission Provider's Transmission System, and of any Affected Systems;

-NOW, THEREFORE, in consideration of and subject to the mutual covenants contained herein the Parties agreed as follows:
+THIS A GREEMENT is made and entered into thisday of 20 k by and between, a organized and existing under the laws of the State of , ("Interconnection Customer,") and , a existing under the laws of the State of, mission Provider").
+Interconnection Customer and Transmission Provider each may be I to as a "Party," or collectively as the "Parties."
+RECITALS generat Intercor EAS , Interconnection Customer is proposing to develop a Small Generating Facility or ring capacity addition to an existing Small Generating Facility consistent with the nnection Request completed by Interconnection Customer; and EAS, Interconnection Customer desires to interconnect the Small Generating Facility Transmission Provider's Transmission System; and feasibili EAS , Interconnection Customer has requested the Transmission Provider to perform a ty study to assess the feasibility of interconnecting the proposed Small Generating with the Transmission Provider's Transmission System, and of any Affected Systems; THEREFORE, in consideration of and subject to the mutual covenants contained herein ties agreed as follows: 1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated or the meanings specified in the standard Small Generator